Menu

 • FCC marine radio operator’s permit

-If you hold the appropriate credentials and are interested as serving as a captain aboard Suva, please let us know!
-We can help!
+If you hold these credentials and are interested in serving as a Captain, please let us know—we are happy to help you get started!

 SHIP'S ARTICLES

-Ship's Articles, also known as "shipping articles" or "articles of agreement", are an agreement between the ship's Master and crew.
-They date back to the 1700s and include things such as conditions of employment, wages, details of a voyage, ports of call, and standards of conduct.
-Articles were originally verbal in nature as most sailors at the time could not read; however, as reading and writing became more prevalent, articles became more formal.
+The Ship's Articles, also known as "shipping articles" or "articles of agreement," are a formal agreement between a ship's Master and its crew.
+Dating back to the 1700s, these documents traditionally outline conditions of employment, wages, voyage details, ports of call, and standards of conduct.
+While these agreements were originally verbal, they became formalized as literacy among sailors increased.

-Today, formal ship's articles are still required on larger commercial vessels, but we still incorporate an informal set for the schooner Suva.
-These articles are an agreement between the WIMHF and crew and embody our culture and standards of conduct regarding the way we act, treat each other, and treat our customers.
-All crew are asked to become familiar with and sign the ship's articles.
+Today, while formal articles remain a requirement for larger commercial vessels, we maintain an informal set for the schooner Suva.
+These articles serve as an agreement between WIMHF and our crew, embodying our culture and standards for how we interact with one another and our customers.

 ADDITIONAL INFORMATION

-As a member of the Suva crew, you will receive a weekly email about crew and training opportunities.
-To volunteer for these events, just reply to the email and the Schedules Officer will assign the appropriate crew based on availability and qualifications.
+Members of the Suva crew will receive a weekly email re: crew and training opportunities.
+To volunteer for these events, just reply to the email; the Schedules Officer will assign crew members based on availability and qualifications.

 Our Mission: To create awareness of the Maritime Heritage of Whidbey Island, Coupeville, and Penn Cove through education of, promoting, and preserving its maritime traditions.